SavvasEft/OutliersLab/README.md

 - Prepare outlier report.
 - Visualize data & outliers.

-*Note: For data with dimensions more than 2d, visualizations are representative of the data up to a point, some information is unavoidably lost.*
+*Note: For data with dimensions more than 2d, visualizations are shown on 2d based on dimensionality reduction methods.
+This is representative of the data,but some information is unavoidably lost.*

 ### Methods Available: